lvfrazao/IEXTools/README.md

 - Bug fix: Circular import issue with AllMessages from the TypeAliases file
 - Security: Upgraded requests library to 2.20.0 due to vulnerability
+- `IEX_API` class: allows the user to access all endpoints of the IEX REST API v1

 ### Future Focus

 - Need additional tests
 - Review typing functionality
-- Build IEX web API wrapper for real time information on companies

 ## Requirements